Slow Cooker Texas Pulled Pork

 • Try different cuts of pork.
 Pork shoulder is the ideal cut for pulled pork.
 However, pork neck or pork loin works in a pinch.
 The only thing about using pork loin is the lack of marbling, so it won’t be as tender.

-• Always sear the meat.
-Never skip this step!
+• Sear the meat.
 A good sear helps lock in moisture and caramelizes the surface for even more flavor.

 • Trim the fat.
 If using a larger cut, trim off excess fat.
 The inner marbling will melt into the meat, but larger chunks of fat will become mushy and unpleasant.
 No one wants that.